Iqbal Theba

-Iqbal Theba (/ˈɪkbɑːl ˈteɪbə/ IK-bahl-_-TAY-bə; born 20 December 1963) is a Pakistani actor, known for his recurring role as Principal Figgins in the show Glee.
+Iqbal Theba (/ˈɪkbɑːl ˈteɪbə/ IK-bahl-_-TAY-bə; born 20 December 1963) is a Pakistani-American actor, best known for his recurring role as Principal Figgins in the show Glee.

 Early life

 Theba was born in Karachi, Pakistan.
-He belongs to the Gujrati-speaking Theba tribe.
+According to him, his parents are from Gujrat.
+He speaks Gujrati and Urdu at home belonging to the Theba tribe.
+His forefathers are originally from Sindh.

 Theba attended the University of Oklahoma for civil engineering in 1981 and has a B.S.
-After he got his B.S. he went to the Drama School at The University of Oklahoma and studied acting for three years.
+After he got his B.S. he went to the Drama School at the University of Oklahoma and studied acting for three years.